-My novels are rooted in and around Boaz, Alabama — not only as a location, but as a moral landscape.
+My novels are rooted in and around Boaz, Alabama — not merely as a location, but as a moral landscape.
 Small towns remember what they pretend to forget.
 Churches shape what can be said.
 Families carry old wounds.
 Reputations become a kind of currency.
 Silence can last for generations.

 That is the ground my fiction keeps returning to.